whoisdominic/nbpa-challenge/README.md

 If you click on a client name, the table will be filtered by that client.
 There is a ❌ emoji button to remove the filter.

+**If you have any issues feel free to reach out to me at 206-489-6538 or at him@dominiccobb.ai**

+Thanks for the consideration!

+Dominic